avabellaw/bright-times/readme.md

 If an order were to go wrong, you would have the quantity and price of the ticket at order creation.
 The order total also adds an extra level of redundancy incase a calculation went wrong.
 It ensures that this information will match up with stripe records in one way or another.
 Order total is also useful for auditing data or creating reports.

+# Security features

+* I have added a CSP policy to help protect against cross-site scripting attacks using django-csp.

 # Testing

 ## Code validation